splashkit/programming-arcana-cpp/Text.en/01-Progams-Procedures.md

 Programming languages support the ability for programmers to embed *comments* into the source code that are ignored by the compiler.
 This lets you document how your code works.

 ![The different options for adding comments in C/C++ code.](./bin/syntax-out/cpp/lvl1/comment.png){#fig:figComments width=600px}

+## Wrap Up ##
+With these concepts it is possible to create small programs that script some actions.
+With SplashKit that includes creating programs that draw pictures to the screen.

+Watch this video on the artefacts for drawing that we have provided in SplashKit.